 Your local bike store exists to help you find the right bike to fit your lifestyle.
 When you come to see us, our job is to help you find the right bike to suit your needs, and support you for years after you leave our store.
 You will have a fantastic selection of bikes to choose from: different styles, features, colours, and brands, that all have different features that you can try in-store.
 Once you find a bike you love, we can help you find a matching pannier, or basket, and give you tips for maintaining your ride, and if you get a flat tire along the way, you can stop in for a tasty espresso while we get you back on the road.
 We also give away a lot of free advice to our customers, and we charge reasonable rates for repairs and maintenance when you do need something fixed.
 There are many reasons to support your local bike store, here are a few of them below:

 Pros of shopping at a local independent bike store

-- Value.
+Value.
 We think buying a bike from us gives you the best value in terms of selection, service, warranty, and long-term costs involved with riding a bicycle.
 Once you start to think of bikes as transportation, a bicycle is usually less expensive than walking when you consider how valuable your time is to your family.
 Riding a bike to work is certainly less expensive than driving or taking the bus every day.
+Really, we mean it - not only is it faster, it’s cheaper, too!
 Riding your bike for transportation will save you money, no matter where you find your next ride, and we make it easy for you to start saving money.